genevievecurry/portfolio-23/content/projects/rails-survey/index.md

 coverCaption: ""
 ---

-The [2020 Ruby on Rails Community Survey Results](https://rails-hosting.com/2020/) is a project I built to display the results of a survey that a company I worked for, [Planet Argon](https://www.planetargon.com/), conducted in 2020, as part of a series of surveys conducted over the past decade.
+This is a project I built to communicate the results of a survey that a company I worked for conducted in 2020, as part of a series of surveys conducted over the past decade.

 The survey was sent to the Ruby on Rails community, and asked them questions about how they host, deploy, build, and maintain their Rails applications.